-"You can go onto the platform, login in a few minutes, browse projects you want to fund and invest as little as $25," Billy Parish, one of Mosaic's founders, explains.
-"It's really a new experience from an investing perspective and what you're actually doing is participating in a loan to finance a solar project."
+"You can go onto the platform, login in a few minutes and browse projects you want to fund," Billy Parish, one of Mosaic's founders, explains.
+"It's really a new experience from an investing perspective and what you're doing is participating in a loan to finance a solar project."

 Unlike Kickstarter, however, Mosaic pays investors back.
 Once a project starts generating revenue, investors earn what they put in with interest.
 The company offers a fixed rate of return to investors of between 4 to 7 percent annually and levies a 1 percent fee on all transactions.
+And participants can invest as little as $25 to start.
 The platform's 2,500-plus investors saw returns of approximately $60,000 in October alone.

 This is paving the way for an increase in the number and kinds of solar projects that get funded in the United States.

 Mosaic has fully funded 19 projects in six states—Arizona, California, Colorado, Florida, New Jersey, and New Mexico—and raised more than $5 million in capital investment for solar power.
 The company was founded in April 2011 but only began offering a return on investment to the public in January of this year.